johnmartindev/threejs-journey/study-notes.md

 - As well as creating brand new shader materials, we can modify built-in ThreeJS ones.
 - Perhaps we want to add vertex animations to MeshStandardMaterial?
-- We can do this by either using a ThreeJS hook that is triggered before compilation or recreating the material.
+- We can do this by either using a ThreeJS hook triggered before compilation or recreating the material.
 - Or recreating a ThreeJS material.
-Although, this would take a long time.
-We would have to handle lights, env. maps, etc.
+But, it's time-consuming.
+We'd have to handle lights, env. maps, etc.
 - Using a ThreeJS hook is the best approach in most cases: `material.onBeforeCompile = (shader) => {}`.
 - This code snippet gives us access to vertex and fragment shader information.
 - For more information on 2D matrices and how to transform them, read: https://thebookofshaders.com/08/